 I am not alone among North American Jewry in feeling this way.
 Organizations like IfNotNow, Independent Jewish Voices, and JStreet have recently had significant increases in participation.
 Their membership is mostly comprised of progressive and young Jews, who, like myself, proudly identify as Jewish, believe that human rights are universal and indivisible and must be upheld without exception, and yearn for Palestinians and Israelis alike to have the right to peaceful and secure lives.

 We, as a community must not stifle those who question Israel’s political policies.
-We cannot equate opposition to the current Israeli government’s policies to anti-Semitism.
+We cannot equate opposition to the current Israeli government’s policies to antisemitism.
 We must find a place within our own community where dissent is both accepted and respected.

-Growing up, I spent a lot of time at Temple Anshe Shalom, and two of my children currently attend Kehila Heschel, the school located within it walls.
-At pickup each day, I am reminded of the guidance that adorns the entrance: To Do Justly, Love Mercy and Walk Humbly with Thy God.
-If only these were our community’s guiding principles with respect to the ongoing Palestenian and Israeli conflict.
+Growing up, I spent a lot of time at Temple Anshe Shalom, and two of my children currently attend Kehila Heschel, the school located within its walls.
+I am reminded of the guidance that adorns the entrance: “To do justly, love mercy and walk humbly with thy God.”
+Let us all work to make these our community’s guiding principles with respect to the ongoing Palestinian and Israeli conflict.

 Rachel Loewith Rochwerg

-Letters published in the Letters to the Editor section do not necessarily reflect the views of the Hamilton Jewish News or it publisher, the Hamilton Jewish Federation.
+Letters published in the Letters to the Editor section do not necessarily reflect the views of the Hamilton Jewish News or its publisher, the Hamilton Jewish Federation.
 To submit a letter for publication, email firstname.lastname@example.org.